Want to add color to your container garden? These Homemade Wood Slice Garden Markers made with Cricut Joy will be a perfect addition to your garden.

 Click on the Food and Kitchen theme and then type “vegetables” in the search engine.

-Select the vegetable images you want to use, such as tomatoes, lettuce, carrots, peppers, cucumbers.
+Select the vegetable images you want to use, such as tomatoes, lettuce, carrots, peppers, and cucumbers.

 Insert the vegetable images onto the blank canvas.